JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/inlay_hints.md

 >
 {style="note"}

+Declarative inlay hints are **inline** textual inlays that can hold expandable list of clickable items.
+Please note this API has limited presentation customization possibilities due to its UI-independent design, which allows utilizing it by different frontend technologies (not only in Swing).

-To provide **inline** inlay hints with custom presentation and behavior, implement declarative [`InlayHintsProvider`](%gh-ic%/platform/lang-api/src/com/intellij/codeInsight/hints/declarative/InlayHintsProvider.kt) and register it in `com.intellij.codeInsight.declarativeInlayProvider` EP.
+To provide declarative inlay hints implement declarative [`InlayHintsProvider`](%gh-ic%/platform/lang-api/src/com/intellij/codeInsight/hints/declarative/InlayHintsProvider.kt) and register it in `com.intellij.codeInsight.declarativeInlayProvider` EP.
 See the API documentation for the details.